RidgeMaps/terms/index.md

 ---

 ## 8. Contact
-For privacy concerns or questions, you may contact the developer through the SkiNav app Store listing.
+For privacy concerns or questions, you may contact the developer through the Ridge App Store listing.